zion-sati/fui-as/docs/v2/fui-as/API_REFERENCE.md

 - `getSvgAssetHeight`
 - `getSvgAssetError`

-`Bitmap` is the shipped Phase 1 custom-drawing surface: app code owns a live AssemblyScript `Uint8Array` buffer, writes premultiplied RGBA8 pixels directly, and calls `commit()` to upload/update the retained texture referenced by `textureId`.
+`Bitmap` is the custom-drawing surface: app code owns a live AssemblyScript `Uint8Array` buffer, writes premultiplied RGBA8 pixels directly, and calls `commit()` to upload/update the retained texture referenced by `textureId`.